Homemade - Poori (1 pc) and Potato Curry (1 Cup)

 Portion Control

-Reduce the portion size of the poori and potato curry to minimize carbohydrate intake and its impact on glucose levels.
+Reduce the portion size of poori and potato curry to limit carbohydrate intake.

 Find Glucose response for your favourite foods